-• IAS 21 The Effects of Changes in Foreign Exchange Rates: Lack of Exchangeability (Amendments)
+IAS 21 The Effects of Changes in Foreign Exchange Rates: Lack of Exchangeability (Amendments)

 The amendments are effective for annual reporting periods beginning on or after January 1, 2025, with earlier application permitted.
 The amendments specify how an entity should assess whether a currency is exchangeable and how it should determine a spot exchange rate when exchangeability is lacking.
 A currency is considered to be exchangeable into another currency when an entity is able to obtain the other currency within a time frame that allows for a normal administrative delay and through a market or exchange mechanism in which an exchange transaction would create enforceable rights and obligations.
 If a currency is not exchangeable into another currency, an entity is required to estimate the spot exchange rate at the measurement date.
 An entity's objective in estimating the spot exchange rate is to reflect the rate at which an orderly exchange transaction would take place at the measurement date between market participants under prevailing economic conditions.
 The amendments note that an entity can use an observable exchange rate without adjustment or another estimation technique.
-The amendments have not yet been endorsed by the EU.
-The requirements of this standard are not expected to have a material impact on the Bank's financial statements.
+Management has assessed.....